Heritage and Museum Studies (MA)

 Additional documents for this programme

-If no thesis or final paper has been written, the Admission Committee can require the candidate to hand in an academic writing sample.
+If no thesis or final paper has been written, the Board of Admissions can require the candidate to hand in an academic writing sample.
+If the Board of Admissions needs a writing sample, they will request it from you.

 Application form with your choices for the programme.